-- 2.1 There are many definitions of bullying and harassment and both terms are often used interchangeably.
-The definition for harassment below reflects the definition set out in Section 26 of the Equality Act 2010.
-The definition for bullying below is based on classification provided by ACAS.
-These definitions will be used for determining whether any behaviour reported under this policy and procedure constitutes bullying or harassment. - 2.2 All behaviour that does constitute bullying or harassment is a breach of the Behaviour Code.
+- I. There are many definitions of bullying and harassment and both terms are often used interchangeably.
+The definition for harassment below reflects the definition set out in Section 26 of the Equality Act 2010, although this policy is not limited to harassment connected with a protected characteristic under that Act.
+The definition for bullying below is taken from ACAS guidance.
+These definitions will be used for determining whether any behaviour reported under this policy and procedure constitutes bullying or harassment. - 2.
+All behaviour that does constitute bullying or harassment is a breach of the Behaviour Code.
 However, not all breaches of the Behaviour Code would constitute bullying or harassment.
-When alleged incidents of bullying or harassment are reported under this policy, any investigation will assess whether or not the incidents constitute bullying or harassment.